Click here to download bio and photos

 In his collaboration with the Slátur collective, Jaðarber concert series, Traktorinn Records etc. Guðmundur found like minded individuals to engage in radical experimentations, finding excuses and support to go further into uncomfortable places musically.

-Apart from experimental notation Guðmundur has experimented with tuning/temperament and experimental or adjusted instruments and vocal performance.
 His interest in Icelandic folk song has fuelled his belief in life without barlines or equal distances and no-grid approach to music.
 In all his experiments the computer acts as an unlikely ally between the seemingly irrational and its realization.

 His music has been heard in: